The Plot

 Every case study here is different.
 They all share the same belief:

-Products become durable when they respect how people actually feel.
+Products become durable when they respect how people actually behave, decide, and feel.

 — Gabi